Skip to contents

 Additionally, BPCells exposes its optimized data processing infrastructure for use in scaling 3rd party single cell tools (e.g. Seurat)

-Installation
+R Installation

-BPCells is easiest to install directly from github:
+We recommend installing BPCells directly from github:

 Before installing, you must have the HDF5 library installed and accessible on your system.
 HDF5 can be installed from your choice of package manager.